Skip to content

 3. Utilize sub-tests for conducting cross-browser tests.

-We will consider each of described goals separately.
-The test containing the sub-test(s) we will call base or parent test.
+We will consider each of the described goals separately.
+The test containing the sub-test(s) will be called the base or parent test.

 Shared Object Repository and Shared Functions

-In this case parent test contains all learned objects and user-defined functions.
+In this case, the parent test contains all learned objects and user-defined functions.

 subtestdependant

-For example, the parent test may have objects User Name, Password, Sign On.
-And function
+For example, the parent test may have objects such as User Name, Password, and Sign On, and a function:

 function Login(username, password)